 It was recognized immediately by Turing that these two concepts are equivalent models of computation.
 Both authors were heavily influenced by Kurt Gödel‘s earlier work on his incompleteness theorem, especially by the method of assigning numbers (also-called Gödel numbering) to logical formulas in order to reduce logic to arithmetic.
 Church’s Theorem, showing the undecidability of first order logic, appeared in A note on the Entscheidungsproblem published in the first issue of the Journal of Symbolic Logic.
 This, of course, is in contrast with the propositional calculus which has a decision procedure based on truth tables.
 Church’s Theorem extends the incompleteness proof given of Gödel in 1931.

 Church was a founder of the Journal of Symbolic Logic in 1936 and was an editor of the reviews section from its beginning until 1979.
+Church wrote the classic book Introduction to Mathematical Logic in 1956.
+This was a revised and very much enlarged edition of Introduction to mathematical logic which Church published twelve years earlier in 1944.
 In 1960 Church was elected to the American Academy of Arts and Sciences, in 1978 to the National Academy of Sciences.
 In 1962 he gave a plenary lecture at the International Congress of Mathematicians in Stockholm (Logic, Arithmetic and Automata).

 Alonzo Church died on August 11, 1995, aged 92.